apedrocsantos/inception/README.md

 3. Install nginx and openssl (to create the tls certificate)
 4. Create key and certificate
 5. Run nginx

-Wordpress website files will be stored in volume /home/$USER/data/wordpress

-**location /**: In this location block, a try_files directive is used to check for files that match individual URI requests.
-Instead of returning a 404 Not Found status as a default, however, you’ll pass control to WordPress’s index.php file with the request arguments.

-**location ~ \.php$**: This location block will handle PHP processing and proxy these requests to your wordpress container.
-Because your WordPress Docker image will be based on the php:fpm image, you will also include configuration options that are specific to the FastCGI protocol in this block.
-Nginx requires an independent PHP processor for PHP requests.
-In this case, these requests will be handled by the php-fpm processor that’s included with the php:fpm image.
-Additionally, this location block includes FastCGI-specific directives, variables, and options that will proxy requests to the WordPress application running in your wordpress container, set the preferred index for the parsed request URI, and parse URI requests.

 ### SSL TLS